THOUDAMOUNIKA/WeatherApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live Demo
+You can access the live application here: Weather App

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: https://kraftshala-weather.netlify.app/

 ### `npm start`